HudZah/InstagramBot/README.md

 And that's it!
 Now it should run fine.

 In case it doesn't or if you want to mention a location from where the chromedriver is to be fetched, you can modify the driver assingment line.

+## How To Use
+Start by running the Python file, it should launch a GUI.
+Continue by entering your Instagram login details and adding as many hashtags as you like with each one being seperated by a "," Eg. food, nyc.
+Next, select how many pictures you want the bot to like per hashtag, don't put a really large number or your account could get blocked.
+And then click run!